Continued Issues with McKeesport Police Department

 Boycott Community Activities w/City of McKeesport and Police Department:

-• TAAG is asking residents and community members who live in McKeesport to not participate in City-sponsored activities such as Good Neighbor Day, International Village, Concerts in the Park, and Rib Fest, etc. Also, please avoid public-facing events with the City.
-If you are an ally who doesn’t live in the City were asking that you also refuse to participate etc.
+TAAG is asking residents and community members who live in McKeesport to not participate in City-sponsored activities such as Good Neighbor Day, International Village, Concerts in the Park, and Rib Fest etc. Also, please avoid public-facing events with the City.
+If you are an ally who doesn’t live in the City, we are asking that you also refuse to participate, etc.

-• TAAG will host an event once a month to target this effort.
-This month, we will host a rally and a town hall meeting.
-Next month, we are asking people to attend the City Council meeting on April 2nd.
+TAAG will host an event once a month to target this effort.
 Please note that TAAG has chapters that meet monthly to address these issues.
 To be involved directly, please join our chapter or support us as a community or organization supporter.
-March/April Upcoming Events:

 Mayor: